How to avoid investment fraud

 - Always validate an investment by calling the institution you are investing with on an independent number, not one found in the body of an email.
 You can find a company’s number on the FCA register.
 Online research may not be enough to uncover sophisticated scams.

-- Avoid making rushed decisions, and check the FCA Warning List before making any kind of investment.
+- Avoid making rushed decisions, and check the FCA Warning List and the FCA’s list of warnings from foreign regulators before making any kind of investment.

 - Always pay full attention to fraud warnings when making a payment: they are there for your safety.